Growing Basil from Seed to Harvest Posted on 3 Jul 14:22 , 1 comment

 Seed Starting Basics

-Sow Basil seeds indoors 2-4 weeks before your first frost day OR sow seeds outside when soil is warm and temperatures do not drop below 65 F during the day.
-Seeds should be sowed approx 1/4 deep in moist, well-drained soil.
+Sow Basil seeds indoors 2-4 weeks before your last frost day OR sow seeds outside when soil is warm and temperatures do not drop below 65 F during the day.
+Seeds should be sown less than 1/4 inch deep in moist, well-drained soil.

 Basil seeds usually germinate in as few as 5-7 days.
 Make successive sowings of basil seeds for continuous summer harvests.